Tayyaba-Abro/Google-Case-Study-Bellabeat-Smart-Device-Usage/README.md

 #### 6. Correlation of Sleep with Each Active Minutes by day

- The analysis of sleep and activity minutes over the week reveals that, on average, users spent approximately 6.98 hours sleeping, 13.31 hours in a sedentary state, 3.33 hours in light activity, 0.27 hours in fairly active moments, and 0.40 hours in highly active periods.This highlights that users tend to spend a significant amount of time in sedentary behavior during the weekdays.
+The analysis of sleep and activity minutes over the week reveals that, on average, users spent approximately 6.98 hours sleeping, 13.31 hours in a sedentary state, 3.33 hours in light activity, 0.27 hours in fairly active moments, and 0.40 hours in very active periods.This highlights that users tend to spend a significant amount of time in sedentary behavior during the weekdays.
 Additionally, the data indicates that users allocates minimum time for sleep and have minimal engagement in activities.

 ![image](https://github.com/Tayyaba-Abro/Google-Case-Study---Bellabeat-Smart-Device-Usage/assets/47588244/fe0c8aa9-ac2d-4caa-ac69-c644549c337d)